geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Using `elevation` layer type instead of wms layer with useForElevation property

 The wms layer with `useForElevation` property is deprecated and a `elevation` layer introduced in substitution.
-The `elevation` layer is used only to display height information inside the mouse position plugin.
+The new `elevation` layer is used only to display height information inside the mouse position plugin and it will not provide a support for terrain model of the 3D visualziation mode.
+In order to provide this support, you need to add a `terrain` layer too.
+See documentation about [Elevation layer](maps-configuration.md#elevation) and [Terrain layer](maps-configuration.md#terrain) for more details.
 A configuration update example:

 ```diff